sicksake1212/PF-vMenu/README.md

 # Discord
 Please join [our Discord server](https://discord.gg/D7cVc8TzPN) if you want support in regards to this menu.

-# vMenu
-vMenu is server sided menu for FiveM servers, including full\* permission support.

-\*(Some features do not have permissions support as they are either harmless or it'd just be silly to deny them.
-However, they will be disabled if you deny access to the submenu that they are a part of (eg: unlimited stamina in Player Options will be disabled if you deny `vMenu.PlayerOptions.Menu`.))

-The intention of this vMenu is to create the ultimate vMenu from Vespura's resources, while also achieving the same features seen on other servers such as Rockstar Mischief and Impulse99, which have a modified vMenu, while adding and integrating new features inside of said vMenu.
 --------
 # Download & Installation & Permissions

 ## Requirements